janikvonrotz/lorauna/README.md

 # lorauna

-Next.js web application with a graphql backend.
+React web application with a graphql backend.

 ## dotenv config